iavr/drvq/README.md

 Binary file format
 ------------------

 All input/output to all `drcq` tools is based on a binary file format, using a file extension `.bin`.
-With the exception of codebooks (file `codebook.bin`) produced by tool `train` and used by other tools, all other input/output files each contain an array of arrays of numbers, with a number of supported types for each number.
+With the exception of codebooks (file `codebook.bin`) produced by tool `train` and used by other tools, all other input/output files each contain an array of arrays of numbers, with several types supported for numbers.

 Such files may be read/written by Matlab scripts `load_double_array.m`/`save_double_array.m` under folder `/matlab/`.
 Data is represented by two-dimensional matrices in Matlab.
 These scripts are very simple and may serve as a specification for input/output tools in other platforms.
 For C++, input/output is handled by template functions under `/src/lib`.